bio-raum/FooDMe2/docs/installation.md

 The path specified with `--reference_base` can then be given to the pipeline during normal execution as `--reference_base` (unless you already have set it as part of your site-specific config file).

 Please note that the build process will create a pipeline-specific subfolder (`foodme2`) that must not be given as part of the `--reference_base` argument.
-Euktaxpro is part of a collection of pipelines that use a shared reference directory and it will choose the appropriate subfolder by itself.
+FooDMe 2 is part of a collection of pipelines that use a shared reference directory and it will choose the appropriate subfolder by itself.

 ### With a [local config](#site-specific-config-file) file: